 If you have any questions or require assistance with voting your WHITE proxy card, please call MacKenzie Partners, Inc., toll-free, at (800) 322-2885.

 /s/ Sandra B. Cochran

 President and Chief Executive Officer

-Cracker Barrel Old Country Store restaurants provide a friendly home-away-from-home in their old country stores and restaurants.
+Cracker Barrel Old Country Store, Inc. provides a friendly home-away-from-home in its old country stores and restaurants.
 Guests are cared for like family while relaxing and enjoying real home-style food and shopping that's surprisingly unique, genuinely fun and reminiscent of America's country heritage…all at a fair price.
-The restaurant serves up delicious, home-style country food such as meatloaf and homemade chicken n' dumplins as well as its signature biscuits using an old family recipe.
-The authentic old country retail store is fun to shop and offers unique gifts and self-indulgences.

-Headquartered in Lebanon, Tennessee, Cracker Barrel Old Country Store, Inc. (CBRL) was established in 1969 and operates 621 company-owned locations in 42 states.
-Every Cracker Barrel unit is open seven days a week with hours Sunday through Thursday, 6 a.m. — 10 p.m., and Friday and Saturday, 6 a.m. - 11 p.m.
-For more information, visit: crackerbarrel.com.
+Cracker Barrel Old Country Store, Inc. (CBRL) was established in 1969 in Lebanon, Tenn. and operates 624 company-owned locations in 42 states.
+For more information, visit crackerbarrel.com.